contentauth/c2pa-attacks/README.md

 ## Testing locally in the git directory

 If you just want to do local testing builds, then you can specify the make command followed by your corresponding OS platform.
-See the Makefile for OS platform options:
+If you are using linux or the Windows Subsystem for Linux (WSL), then you will need development utilities such as `make` and `build-essential` already installed.
+To build c2pa-attacks, refer to the Makefile to identify the OS platform options for your environment:

 ```shell
 rm -rf ./target/*